Most Canadians who switch careers are happier for it, survey finds

 Better pay is a major motivator, but so is opportunity for growth

-Nearly nine out of 10 Canadians who have made a career change say they're happier since switching paths, a new survey has found.
+Nearly nine out of 10 Canadians who have made a career change say they're happier since switching paths, a recent survey has found.

 Conducted on behalf of job site Indeed Canada, the research polled 1,023 randomly selected full-time workers from a variety of industries and education levels and found that 38 per cent had made a complete career change at some point.